Profiscience/knockout-contrib/packages/router/docs/basic.md

   // page — useful for styling navbars and tabs
   activePathCSSClass: 'active-path',

+  // Set to true to preserve history.state during navigation. state can still be
+  // overridden with Router.update('/', { state: myState }).
+This was the default
+  // behaviour <2.0.2
+  preserveHistoryStateOnNavigation: false,

   // If you're using the query package (or something like it) where the querystring
   // is managed externally and independently from routing, set this to true so that
   // query objects shared across sibling routes will not be reset when navigating